 You don't always need to type lengthy file specifications into command forms.
-The path setting at the top left of the status area contains the volume and directory portions of a file specification (see Figure 1-3).
-For example:
+The path setting at the top left of the status area contains the volume and directory portions of a file specification (see Figure 2-3), for example:

-Path: [Sys]<Work>
+'''

+Path: [Sys] < Work >

+'''

 The path setting is your default or active volume and directory.
 This means that the path setting can be substituted for the volume and directory portions of a file specification.
-If the file you want to use is stored in your default path, you need only type the file name itself in the command form, for example:
+If the file you want to use is stored in your default path, you only need to type the file name itself in the command form, for example:

+'''

+Delete

+File list Chapter1

-Delete File list [Confirm each?]
+[Confirm each?]

+'''